 JUDGING: This is a People's choice contest.
-Voters will be able to choose from the listed entry categories located on each of the Fair's official information Kiosks!
+Voters will be able to choose from the listed entry categories above.
+Voting will occur on the Fair's "Best of" ballots located on each of the Fair's official information Kiosks!